-We also offer 17 Advanced Placement (AP) courses and 15 honors courses, and our signature Humanities course, required for every Grade 11 student, is similar to a college seminar.
+We also offer 32 accelerated and honors courses, and our signature Humanities course, required for every Grade 11 student, is similar to a college seminar.
 The class, taught in pairs by members of our English and history departments, considers the great intellectual achievements of world civilization and is known for its inspired debates among students and faculty.

 Many of our teacher-coach-mentors also have an opportunity to travel abroad in order to share real-world experiences with their students.
-For instance, Upper School biology teacher Ray Wright traveled to Palau to conduct his own research on marine life in the country's aquatic reefs.
+For instance, Upper School biology teacher Ray Wright traveled to Palau to conduct his own research on marine life in the country's aquatic reefs (watch the video below).

 Each Bear caps off his time at Landon with a required Independent Senior Project, which sees him choose and design a unique endeavor — such as starting his own small business, building a computer from scratch, engineering a working go-kart, or learning what it takes to be a meteorologist with an internship at WUSA-9.
 Click here to see Landon’s full curriculum guide.